-One thing I can’t get over is the difference furniture makes.
+One thing that can make a big difference is furniture.
 I think that having a house furnished is going to increase the chances of it selling when the time comes.
 There is just something about it looking homely and lived in that makes it much more appealing than an empty space, in my opinion.
 It goes without saying that I now need to be sharing with you much more interior focused articles as it has been really lovely to furnish the house and make it a home.
 We have bought different types of furniture to suit the space.
 The main reason being that living previously in bigger homes, our furniture sort of matched that.
 Big sofas and lots of things was just not going to suit this cottage.
 I feel like we have really made use of the space and I am looking forward to sharing with you how the house looks fully finished.
 If you follow us on Instagram you may have already seen some pictures on there.

 Is there a process?